 THE BURNING OF KINGSTON

-The Burning of Kingston commemoration is a window into colonial life 250 years ago.
-It is also about the human impact of war, the perseverance and resilience of a community, and an opportunity to understand the larger historical arc of the American Revolutionary War.
-(View short video of the Burning of Kingston)
+The Burning of Kingston commemorates American Revolutionary War events of 1777, and the life and times of Kingston’s people.
+Programming highlights the human impact of war, the perseverance and resilience of a community, and offers an opportunity to understand the larger historical arc of the American Revolutionary War.

 View presentation on the history of the Burning of Kingston